zelloptt/zello-channel-api/API.md

 `{type(8) = 0x02, image_id(32), image_type(32) = 0x01, data[]}`

 ## Sending text messages
-After successfully connecting to the channel and receiving channel status you can start sending text images.
+After successfully connecting to the channel and receiving channel status you can start sending text messages.

 ### `send_text_message`
 Sends a new text message to the channel.